Abraham de Haen: Life and work

 Abraham de Haen was born in Amsterdam in 1707 into a Dutch Reformed family as the first of two children; his younger sister Anna was born a year later.
 His parents were Abraham de Haen (1779-1747) and Anna Preyger (±1684-1727).
 De Haen's father worked as a wheat buyer and later became a bookkeeper.

 At a young age, De Haen studied French, Latin and law.
 He was already active as an artist and poet in his teenage years.
 At the early age of 15, he produced drawings of the manor and church at Zuilichem and the castle at Wijk bij Duurstede.
 He published his first poem in 1723, at the age of 16.

 In 1728 he became an apprentice of the draughtsman Cornelis Pronk.
 The two developed a close friendship, and De Haen wrote numerous poems in honour of Pronk.
 They also worked closely together as draughtsmen.
 De Haen frequently accompanied Pronk on his travels through the Dutch countryside to sketch towns and buildings.
 Their first such journey together was in 1729.
-They are also traveled through the German Rhineland.
+They also traveled through the German Rhineland.
 The two were regularly accompanied by their patron, the textile merchant and amateur historian Andries Schoemaker.
 Together with another pupil of Pronk's, Jan de Beijer, De Haen and Pronk produced over 700 drawings for Het verheerlykt Nederland ("The glorified Netherlands"), a multivolume work published in 1745-1774 documenting all the provinces of the Dutch Republic.